andyprata/vmetrics/README.md

 Pip should automatically find and install all the dependancies.
 The installation has been tested for Python 3.6 using a conda environment.

-# Running the validation script
+# Running the validation scripts
-Once installed you can validate FALL3D with the validate.py script, which takes 4 arguments.
+Once installed you can validate FALL3D by running the following validation scripts.

 To validate the Puyehue-Cordon Caulle 2011 ash simulations do
 ```